Public Records & Services in Arlington

 Frequently Asked Questions

 To register to vote in Arlington, Arizona, residents can register online through the Arizona Secretary of State's website, by mail, or in person at the Maricopa County elections office.
 Arizona requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Arizona Secretary of State's voter lookup tool.
-For local municipal elections in Arlington, contact the Maricopa County Clerk's office for schedules and ballot information.
+For local county and state elections (Arlington is an unincorporated community in Maricopa County and does not hold municipal elections), contact the Maricopa County Clerk's office for schedules and ballot information.

 Property records for Arlington, Arizona are maintained by the Maricopa County Assessor's Office and the Maricopa County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Maricopa County, including parcels in Arlington.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Maricopa County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Arizona counties provide online property record searches through their county websites.
-For in-person requests, visit the Maricopa County offices at the county courthouse.
 The Maricopa County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Arlington, Arizona residents are available through both county and state offices.
 The Arizona Department of Health Services, Office of Vital Records, located in Phoenix, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Arizona.
 Orders can be placed online, by mail, or in person.
 Locally, the Maricopa County Clerk's office issues marriage licenses and maintains marriage records for Maricopa County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.